refinedev/refine/.changeset/new-cups-beg.md

 "@refinedev/mantine": patch
 ---

 Now `useSelect` hook accepts 4th generic type `TOption` which allows you to change the type of options.
-By default `TOption` will be equal to `DefaultOption` type which is `{ label: string; value: any; }`.
+By default `TOption` will be equal to `BaseOption` type which is `{ label: any; value: any; }`.
 If you want to change the type of options, you can do it like this:

 In PR #5160 the type convertion of the options are tried to be resolved by string conversion.
 This is not correct due to the fact that the `value` property of the option can be of any type.
 This was breaking the connection between the forms and the select inputs.